This Timothée Chalamet-Approved Brand Is Recreating Princess Di's Knitwear

 Advertisement

-While we've been wearing the menswear pieces slouchy and oversized for some time now, Rowing Blazers launched its inaugural womenswear collection earlier this month, hooking up with the makers of two of Princess Diana's favourite knits just in time for season four of The Crown.
-A match made in heaven, Diana's Sloane Ranger style made her a preppy pin-up from the moment she married Prince Charles; today, the late princess's '80s and '90s wardrobe continues to inspire everyone from Virgil Abloh to Gigi Hadid.
+While we've been wearing the menswear pieces slouchy and oversized for some time now, Rowing Blazers launched its inaugural womenswear collection earlier this month, hooking up with the makers of two of Princess Diana's favorite knits just in time for season four of The Crown.
+A match made in heaven, Diana's Sloane Ranger style made her a preppy pin-up from the moment she married Prince Charles; today, the late princess' '80s and '90s wardrobe continues to inspire everyone from Virgil Abloh to Gigi Hadid and Hailey Bieber.

 Carlson teamed up with designers Joanna Osborne and Sally Muir of London label Warm & Wonderful to recreate their black sheep jumper, which Princess Di often wore to polo matches, styled with a Peter Pan collar shirt and jeans.
 He tells Refinery29: "It was magical.
 Working with the original designers is what makes this so special.
 Joanna and Sally are great fun and their stories from the early days of Warm & Wonderful are brilliant.
 I can just picture them in the early '80s, at a market stall in Covent Garden, selling their jumpers to pop stars and Sloane Rangers."

-Carlson also joined forces with Gyles & George, the brand that popularised playful novelty jumpers in the 1980s, to recreate its "I'm a Luxury Few Can Afford" knit.
+Carlson also joined forces with Gyles & George, the brand that popularized playful novelty jumpers in the 1980s, to recreate its "I'm a Luxury Few Can Afford" knit.
 Princess Diana most famously wore this piece with a stiff-collared white shirt when photographed at home with William and Harry, sporting the most '80s bouffant imaginable.
 "Designer Gyles Brandreth is a legend!"
 Carlson tells Refinery29.
 "A true polymath and a novelty jumper icon."
-Both knits, priced from £250, are available in Selfridges from today.
+Both knits, priced from $295, are available today.

 Advertisement